Youth Protection Training: Keeping Kids Safe

 How do I take the Adult Training?

-We have two ways for adults to take Youth Protection training, either online or in a classroom.
+We have two ways for adults to take Youth Protection training:

 account.
 You don't have to be a registered adult leader to take

 the training.
 If you are, you'll want to link your BSA member ID

 number with your my.Scouting account.
 Your BSA member ID number is on

 your wallet size membership card, the official Scouting unit roster, or